Investing in Redbridge

 This project is fully funded, and the council is committed to reopening Kenneth More Theatre as a safe, modern facility that continues to serve the community and support the arts.

-Redbridge Cycle Centre track maintenance
+Redbridge Cycling Centre track maintenance

 Following the end of the summer season, Redbridge Cycle Centre was temporarily closed to allow for essential maintenance and resurfacing of the track.
 This well-loved facility welcomes thousands of visitors each year and it’s vital that we keep the track in excellent condition for all users.